ukondral/ukondral/README.md

 - 🎓 Have a higher education degree and completed a functional software testing course – certificate
 - 📂 Compiled test documentation and study cases – all available in my repositories
 - 🛠 Work with web and mobile applications, testing APIs and databases
-- 📚 Learning Swift and Python, gradually diving into test automation
+- 📚 I'm gradually learning Swift and Python.
-- ☕ In my free time, I study documentation, read articles, and explore new testing tools
+- ☕ In my free time, I study documentation, read various articles, and analyze new testing tools.
 - ✨ Love my profession, good coffee, and light music

 ---